Is hugelkultur in Scandinavia a good idea?

 These fruits are excellent for the home gardener as they are relatively trouble-free and produce quite a large amount of highly nutritious fruit and why they are probably the most common berry to have in Norwegian gardens.
 Currants are divided into black, red and white types with many varieties to choose from.
 In general, blackcurrants tend to be cooked as they are quite tart raw, but red currants and white currants are more likely to be used fresh.

 Currants grow well in sun or partial shade, the more sun they get the larger the harvest will be, but they do not like it too warm.
 Plants may drop their leaves when temperatures exceed 29°C (85°F ) for an extended period of time.
-Some areas in Scandinavia this might be an issue.
+In some areas in Scandinavia this might be an issue.

 Something quite new: Goumi berry